Auditory Cognition Group

 To be able to take part you must:

-If you are in doubt about whether you fulfill all of the previous criteria, please contact us with your query by filling the form below.
+If you would like to take part, please fill in the form below.
+If you are in doubt about whether you fulfil all of the previous criteria, please contact us with your query.

 © 2019 Auditory Cognition Group